CenterForOpenScience/Employee-Manual/index.md

 The COS Team meets daily (M-F) at 9:00 AM for company announcements.
 Everyone then splits into brief functional team scrum meetings for individual updates.
 Each staff member shares their main priority for the previous day, the current day, and any barriers preventing progress.
 The team meeting and scrum meetings are important to attend.

-Catered Lunches: On Tuesdays and Thursdays at 12:30 PM COS offers a catered lunch to the staff.
+Catered Lunches: On Tuesdays at 12:30 PM COS offers a catered lunch to the staff.
 Most lunches have a presenter or a planned topic of discussion.
 Please remember to fill in the food restrictions field in Zenefits.

 Attendance
 ------------------